Our Farm

 YADIRA RAMIREZ

-Employee in post-harvest treatment at El Cacao
+Employee in post-harvest treatment on El Cacao

 “El Cacao represents a great opportunity.
 For me personally, because I can develop career-wise.
 But also for the whole country, because here we have the opportunity to advance cocoa cultivation in my home country under good ecological and social conditions.”